jingwen-z/jingwen-z.github.io/_posts/2019-03-26-resume-of-gradient-descent-algorithm.md

 Notice that this formula involves calculations over the full training set X, at each Gradient Descent step!
 That is why the algorithm is called _Batch Gradient
-Descent_: it uses the whole batch of training dta at every step.
+Descent_: it uses the whole batch of training data at every step.

 ## Stochastic Gradient Descent
 The main problem with Batch Gradient Descent is the that is uses the whole